 (3) ({\it multiplicative law}) $\mathcal{A}(\omega,s+t)=\mathcal{A}(\sigma_t(\omega),s)\mathcal{A}(\omega,t)$ for all $s,t\in \R^+$ and $\omega\in \Omega;$\\ (4) ({\it measurable law}) the {\it local expression} of $\mathcal{A}$ on each laminated chart is Borel measurable (see Subsection \ref{ss:background} below for the definition of local expressions). \end{definition} It is worthy noting that the cocycles of rank $1$ have been investigated by several authors (see, for example, Candel \cite{Candel2}, Deroin \cite{Deroin}, etc).
 The holonomy cocycle (or equivalently the normal derivative cocycle) of the regular part of a $n$-dimensional (possibly singular) holomorphic foliation by hyperbolic Riemann surfaces provides a typical example of $\C$-valued cocycles of rank $n-1.$ Another source of cocycles are those associated with foliations which are obtained from suspensions.
 These cocycles capture the topological aspect of the considered foliations.
 Moreover, we can produce new cocycles from the old ones by performing some basic operations such as the wedge product and the tensor product (see \cite[Section 3.1]{NguyenVietAnh1}).
-Note that a cocycle on $X$ induces, by restriction, an inherited cocycle to each leafwise saturated, closed subset $M\subset X.$ In this article, we are mainly concerned with cocycles which behave in a tempered manner relative to the metric $g_P.$ More concretely, we will introduce in Definition \ref{D:moderate_cocycle} below two large families of cocycles: the moderate cocycles and the H\"older cocycles.
-We also consider their natural subfamilies: strongly moderate cocycles and uniformly H\"older cocycles respectively.
-We also single out Lipschitz (resp. uniformly Lipschitz) cocycles which form a particular class in the family of H\"older (resp. uniformly H\"older) cocycles.
+In this article, we are mainly concerned with cocycles which behave in a tempered manner relative to the metric $g_P.$ More concretely, we will introduce in Definition \ref{D:moderate_cocycle} below two large families of cocycles: the moderate cocycles and the H\"older ones.

 The objects of geometric nature considered here are {\it harmonic currents} given by Garnett \cite{Garnett} which are generalizations of the {\it foliations cycles} previously introduced by Sullivan \cite{Sullivan}.
 When $X$ is compact, the existence of non-zero harmonic currents $T$ has been established by Garnett \cite{Garnett}.
 The case when $X$ is non compact has been investigated by Berndtsson-Sibony and Forn\ae ss-Sibony \cite{BerndtssonSibony,FornaessSibony2}.
 To a non-zero harmonic current $T$ we associate a Borel positive measure